aleks20905/school/README.md

 #  School projects or projects be shared fast&easy
-many branches can be missing and be created on the go, so dont expect alot
+many branches can be missing and be created on the go

 ## C++
 > For C++ code i mainly use "gcc" to run code.